decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony.markdown

 </p>

-World 3 will be a *hybrid* world where the view of $A$ in this world will be indistinguishable to the view of $A$ in world 1 and the view of $C$ in this world will be indistinguishable to the view of $C$ to world 2. $A$ will start with value 1 and $C$ will start with value 0.
-The adversary will use its Byzantine power to corrupt $B$ to perform a **split-brain** attack  and make $A$ and $C$ each believe that they are in their respective worlds. $B$ will equivocate and act as if its starting value is 1 when communicating with $A$ and as if its 0 when communicating with $C$.
-If the adversary delays messages between $A$ and $C$ for longer than the time it takes for $A$ and $C$ to decide in their respective worlds, then by an indistinguishability argument, $A$ will commit to 1 and $C$ will commit to 0 (recall the time to decide cannot depend on GST or $\Delta$).
+World 3 will be a *hybrid* world: $A$’s view will be indistinguishable from its view in world 1, and $C$’s view will be indistinguishable from its view in world 2. $A$ will start with value 1 and $C$ will start with value 0.
+The adversary will use its Byzantine power to corrupt $B$ to perform a **split-brain** attack  and make $A$ and $C$ each believe they are in their own world. $B$ will equivocate and act as if its starting value were 1 when communicating with $A$ and as if it were 0 when communicating with $C$.
+If the adversary delays $A$–$C$ messages long enough for them to decide, then by indistinguishability $A$ commits to 1 and $C$ to 0 (since decision time cannot depend on GST or $\Delta$).
 This violates the agreement property.

 Some important observations: